What Is Data Science? Definition, Examples, Jobs, and More

 Information retrieval data sets

-Data scientists are key decision-makers tasked with evaluating and manipulating massive amounts of unorganised and organised data.
-To do it, data scientists employ a variety of tools and computer languages, including SAS, Excel, Tableau, and Apache Spark.
+Data scientists are vital decision-makers who evaluate and manipulate massive amounts of unorganised and organised data.
+To do it, data scientists employ various tools and computer languages, the most common of which include such programmes as SAS, Excel, Tableau, and Apache Spark.

-Start building job-ready skills for an in-demand career in data with the Google Data Analytics Professional Certificate.
-Learn at your own pace from anywhere with an internet connection, and earn a credential for your resume in less than six months.
+The first step to entering the data science field is to gain the technical skills you need for the job.
+If you're just starting, consider completing the Google Data Analytics Professional Certificate on Coursera.
+In less than six months, you can gain in-demand data analysis skills, learn how to organise and manage big data sets, and build job-ready data science skills.

 Editorial Team